Perry drops action against bus shelter firm and loses £500,000

 The SEC judgement (which can be seen in full here) goes a long way to justify any description of Sutton as a con man.

-Chris Johns, a director at Digital Transport Signs, told Inside Croydon, “What galls me the most, more than the tens of thousands in unpaid invoices, is that after the huge amounts of innovation and effort our team applied to the project, Valo never got a single bus shelter live, not even in a test environment.
+Chris Johns, a director at Digital Signs For Transport’, told Inside Croydon, “What galls me the most, more than the tens of thousands in unpaid invoices, is that after the huge amounts of innovation and effort our team applied to the project, Valo never got a single bus shelter live, not even in a test environment.

 “This failure shows Valo never held a serious intent to deliver the project.